Frequently Asked Questions (FAQ)

 that energy to your house (the delivery).
 The supply portion reflects charges from Energy Plus;

 the delivery portion reflects charges from your utility company.

 Billing varies according to your state and utility region.
 For more information about billing where you live, visit our Service Areas map and select your state.

-Because Energy Plus supply service is billed through your utility company (except in Texas), the methods of payment vary.
+Because Energy Plus supply service is billed through your utility company, the methods of payment vary.
 For more information about billing where you live, visit our Service Areas map and select your state.

 Please refer to our Service Areas page to see if budget billing is available in your area.
 This page will direct you to the correct phone number to call to enroll in budget billing.

 - How long will it take to get my rewards?

 - How do I know how many rewards I've earned?